CiscoDevNet/MUD-Manager/README.md

 For the CoA to succeed, the MUD Manager must share a password with the NAD.
 Replace the sample password provided in the configuration file with the password you use on the NAD.

+### VLANs

+If the "VLANs" array is present, it consists of a pool of VLANs available for assignment when "same-manufacturer" is present for a given authority.
+These will be automatically assigned, and stored in MUD-Manager's internal database.
+If they are removed from the configuration file, they will *still* be used.
+Each array entry consists of the following elements:

+ * VLAN_ID: the value of the VLAN to be used.
+ * v4addrmask: a string in the form of a dotted quad and a wildcard mask also in the form of a dotted quad.
+For example:
+   "v4addrmask" : "192.168.1.0 0.0.0.255"
+ * v6addrmask: a string in the form of a v6 network and a mask.

 ### Manufacturers

 This array of manufacturers is optional.
 When present, it may contain information that includes an authority string, a set of certificates for validation, an optional VLAN, my-controller information for this particular instance, and any local network information to be used.
 If NOT present, the MUD manager will press on, but my-controller statements will be ignored.
 See below for more detail.